BMRIT Lab

 Positioning stand

-It has the mechanism to stop the cassette holder at any point at just re-lease of lever.
+It has the mechanism to stop the cassette holder at any point at just release of lever.

 X-Ray Unit

 An x-ray unit is the equipment used to produce x-rays.
-Because of the risk of over-exposure to x-rays, the x-rays unit includes both the machine used for collecting x rays and the protective room within which the x rays are taken and develops.
+Because of the risk of over-exposure to x-rays, the x-ray unit includes both the machine used for collecting x rays and the protective room within which the x rays are taken and develops.